RICK CRANDALL

 He is the founder and (since 1995) continuing Chairman of the Enterprise Software CEO Roundtable, the definitive group of the CEO’s of the software industry’s 50 larger firms meeting in person twice yearly.

-Rick is Chairman of Jazz Aspen Snowmass, one of the signature cultural elements of the “Aspen Experience.”
+Rick is past Chairman of Jazz Aspen Snowmass, one of the signature cultural elements of the “Aspen Experience.”

 Crandall is past-Chairman of Novell, Inc. He oversaw the sale of Novell to a trio of private equity firms and simultaneously a portion of its patent library to a consortium of Microsoft, Apple Computer, Oracle and EMC.